Vincent-Zhenhao-ZHAO/DataScience-Identify-Overvalue-Undervalue-Bonds/README.md

 ## Project Background
 The project was based on the Data Solving Challenge, organised by pre-S&P CTO Yaacov Mutnikas.
 The dataset is about the iBoxx USD liquid investment with an investment-grade dataset, which offers an end-of-trading day (January 25, 2016) capture of investment-grade bonds in US dollars, with ratings assigned by S&P. This is an open project, and we need to do a huge EDA process to find the valuable points to work on.
 Thanks to the guidance of Yaacov Mutnikas, I can propose a novel way to identify the overvalued and undervalued bonds.
 This project took me about 2 weeks to finish.

+## Limitation
+### Research Limitation
+- The analysis lacks a strict precision test to verify the overvaluation or undervaluation of bonds, primarily due to a limited historical dataset.
+- The evaluation rests upon assumptions regarding overvalued and undervalued bonds, which may not fully describe the bonds' characteristics.
+- The dataset is derived from a single-day snapshot, which prevents an in-depth exploration of variables such as spot price growth or YTM fluctuations.
+### Code Limitation
+Due to the time constraint, I didn't have time to explain the code nicely in Markdown, and it would have looked very confusing to you.
+You may need to follow the structure of the code that loads the data, clean the data, EDA process, network process, and undervalue & overvalue identification.
+In the next step, I will clean up the code and make it accessible and readable.

 ## Features

 ### Data Loading and Preprocessing